shubhamguarkin/shubhamguarkin/btrace/README.md

 ## Others

 - `btrace` command takes only one `.class`\\`.java` file without inner classes.
+- It might be useful to test the btrace script locally.
+This can be done by running a unit test locally simulating the java process to which btrace script is intended to be attached.
 - `-v` is the verbose option.
 But it prints some logs in production code aas well